jasonchandler3245643/StatsProjectOne/Monte Carlo Birthday Game/README.md

 5. **Birthday Data.xlsx** contains the data from 100,000 trials of a group size of 23.
 6. **Monte Birthday Output.jpg** is a screenshot of my Eclipse output (not the same trial as excel plots)

+**Relevant JAR Files**
+I used Apache POI to plot my data in excel, but I struggled figuring out which JARs to add.
+I just followed the errors, adding what they said I was missing to my classpath until they stopped and my it properly plotted the data.